Easy Decluttering Tips- How to Declutter without Overwhelm

 Step #2.
 Gather up boxes and totes.

-You are going to need a place to put the stuff and for that, a good sturdy box or a few plastic totes with lids will work just fine.
-Remember this is only a temporary fix.
-A way to see if your head WANTS to be clutter-free before you dive into the entire home.
+You are going to need a place to put the stuff, and for that, a good sturdy box or a few plastic totes with lids will work just fine.
+Remember, this is only a temporary fix—a way to see if your head WANTS to be clutter-free before you dive into the entire home.

 And the very best way to see…. is to do.